plerpsandplerps/AnnouncerBot/README.md

 ## Actions
 - Actions are what players do!
 - To get started take the /join action!
-- Most actions have a cooldown (such as 24h).
-That place the player on cooldown for the duration.
-The player can't take any actions with a cooldown until they are off cooldown.
+- Most actions place players on a cooldown (such as 24h).
+The player can't take any actions that would place them on cooldown until they are off cooldown.
+- When you attempt to perform an action and you are on cooldown, you will instead queue that action.
+The bot will make you perform that action after you are off cooldown.
-- The core actions are listed below.
+- The core actions are listed below:
+### Join
+  - /Join
+    - Join the game!
 ### Light Attack
   - /lightattack
     - 24h.1rage. attack a player in your area for 950.